Dropshipping Blogs

 Stage of Testing Products

-AOV is the average amount of money spent each time by a customer in your store.
-It is calculated by dividing the total revenue by the number of orders in a definite period.
-If your store made $1,000 from 20 orders, your AOV is $50.
-A higher AOV means customers are buying more items or more expensive products each time they shop.
+AOV is the average amount spent by a customer per order.
+Calculate it by dividing total revenue by the number of orders.
+For example, if your store made $1,000 from 20 orders, your AOV is $50.
+To improve AOV, consider upselling, cross-selling, and implementing loyalty programs.

 5. Revenue

-Revenue is the total money your store makes from all your sales.
+Revenue is the total money your store makes from sales.
 If you sold $5,000 worth of products this month, your revenue is $5,000.
-Watching your revenue grow is a great way to see how well your store is doing.
+Tracking your revenue helps you decide on measures to improve it, such as raising prices or enhancing marketing efforts.

 6. Cost Per Purchase (CPP)